Variable binding and substitution for (nameless) dummies: Introduction

-In a more recent work, Allais et al.~\cite{DBLP:journals/pacmpl/AllaisA0MM18} introduce a universe of syntaxes, which essentially corresponds to a simply-typed version of binding signatures.
+In recent work, Allais et al.~\cite{DBLP:journals/pacmpl/AllaisA0MM18} introduce a universe of syntaxes, which essentially corresponds to a simply-typed version of binding signatures.
 Their framework is designed to facilitate the definition of so-called \alert{traversals}, i.e., functions defined by structural induction, ``traversing'' their argument.
-We leave for future work the task of adapting our approach to such traversals.

 In a similar spirit, let us mention the recent work of Gheri and Popescu~\cite{DBLP:journals/jar/GheriP20}, which presents a theory of syntax with binding, mechanised in Isabelle/HOL.
-Potential links with our approach remain unclear to us at the time of writing.
+Potential links between these frameworks and our approach remain unclear to us at the time of writing.

-Finally, the categories of well-behaved objects obtained in~§\ref{s:presheaves} are technically very close to nominal sets~\cite{PittsAM:newaas}: finite supports appear in the ``action-based'' presentation of nominal sets (and in our~§\ref{ss:wbdb}), while pullback preservation appears in their sheaf-based presentation (and in our~§\ref{ss:wbfpt}).
-And indeed, any well-behaved presheaf yields a nominal set, and so does any well-behaved De Bruijn monad.
+The categories of "intersectional" objects obtained in~§\ref{s:presheaves} are technically very close to nominal sets~\cite{PittsAM:newaas}: finite supports appear in the ``action-based'' presentation of nominal sets (and in our~§\ref{ss:wbdb}), while pullback preservation appears in their sheaf-based presentation (and in our~§\ref{ss:wbfpt}).
+And indeed, any intersectional presheaf yields a nominal set, and so does any finitary De Bruijn monad.
 However, these links are not entirely satisfactory, because they do not account for substitution.
 The reason is that the only categorical theory of substitution that we know of for nominal sets, by Power~\cite{Power}, is operadic rather than monadic, so we do not immediately see how to state a correspondence.

+Finally, Pitts~\cite{10.1145/3571210} recently introduced semantics for the locally nameless approach to syntax, where bound variables are De Bruijn indices and free variables are chosen in a fixed infinite set of atoms.
+In some sense, his locally nameless sets are the counterpart of our finitary De Bruijn monads, in the untyped case.
+Beyond the difference between the locally nameless approach and the crude De Bruijn encoding we focus on, while only single-variable renamings are available in locally nameless sets, simultaneous substitution is built-in in De Bruijn monads.
+This enables us to define a notion of model (for a binding signature) with explicit compatibility conditions about substitution, resulting in a recursion principle which is compatible with substitution.

-\paragraph{Proof assistant libraries} Allais et al.~\cite{DBLP:journals/pacmpl/AllaisA0MM18} mechanise their approach in Agda.
+\paragraph{Proof assistant libraries} Allais et al.~\cite{DBLP:journals/pacmpl/AllaisA0MM18} and Gheri and Popescu~\cite{DBLP:journals/jar/GheriP20} mechanise their approach in Agda and Isabelle/HOL, respectively.
 In the same spirit, the presheaf-based approach was recently formalised~\cite{FioreSzamozvancev}.

-De Bruijn representation benefits from well-developed proof assistant libraries, in particular Autosubst~\cite{DBLP:conf/itp/SchaferTS15,DBLP:conf/cpp/StarkSK19}.
-They introduce a notion of De Bruijn algebra, and design a sound and complete decision procedure for their equational theory, which they furthermore implement in Coq.